chetan51/jquery.fingers/README.md

   * **gesture_detected.{x,y,time}**: the position and time that the gesture was detected
   * **document_vertical_scrolling**: the document is being vertically scrolled
   * **document_horizontal_scrolling**: the document is being horizontally scrolled

+## Make it better

+It would be nice if it could recognize more gestures.
+Feel free to add what you need, just remember to send that pull request when you're done :)

+And yeah, you probably noticed the irony in the name by now. jQuery Fingers can only recognize one finger.
+I was hoping the name would encourage the obvious next step of adding multi-finger detection.
+The challenge is doing so while keeping it simple.
+Working on it.